NHSDigital/software-engineering-quality-framework/practices/securing-repositories.md

 - Existing reviews must be invalidated automatically when new commits are pushed (using the `fresh-commits-invalidate-existing-reviews` option).
 - Merging must be blocked if the branch is not up to date.
 - Consider any further automated status checks which should be enforced prior to merging a branch

+## Repository content

+- The following minimum set of files must be included in the repository, to support others to navigate the repository content:
+  - README.md
+  - CONTRIBUTING.md
+  - LICENSE.md
+  - Pull request template
+  - Security issue report note
+- We recommend the use of a repository template, for example [NHS England Repository Template](https://github.com/nhs-england-tools/repository-template)